National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 Regulatory Flexibility Act (RFA)

-An initial regulatory flexibility analysis (IRFA) was prepared, as required by section 603 of the RFA.
-The IRFA describes the economic impact this proposed rule, if adopted, would have on small entities.
-A description of the action, why it is being considered, and the legal basis for this action are contained in the SUMMARY section of the preamble and in other sections of this SUPPLEMENTARY INFORMATION section of the preamble.
+A final regulatory flexibility analysis (FRFA) was prepared as required by section 604 of the RFA.
+The FRFA incorporates the initial regulatory flexibility analysis (IRFA) prepared for the proposed rule.
+The analysis in the IRFA is not repeated here in its entirety.
+A description of the action, why it is being considered, and the legal basis for this action are contained in the SUMMARY section of the preamble and in other sections of this SUPPLEMENTARY INFORMATION section of this final rule, above.
 The analysis follows:

 Small entities include “small businesses,” “small organizations,” and “small governmental jurisdictions.”
 The Small Business Administration (SBA) has established size standards for all major industry sectors in the United States, including commercial finfish harvesters (NAICS code 114111).
 A business primarily involved in finfish harvesting is classified as a small business if it is independently owned and operated, is not dominant in its field of operation (including its affiliates), and has combined annual receipts not in excess of $20.5 million for all its affiliated operations worldwide.

-The proposed rule would apply to owners and operators of U.S. purse seine and longline vessels used for fishing for HMS in the Convention Area.
-The number of purse seine vessels that would be affected by the rule is approximated by the number with WCPFC Area Endorsements, which are the NMFS-issued authorizations required to use a vessel to fish commercially for HMS on the high seas in the Convention Area.
-As of March 2016 the number of purse seine vessels with WCPFC Area Endorsements was 41.
+The final rule applies to owners and operators of U.S. purse seine and longline vessels used for fishing for HMS in the Convention Area.
+The number of purse seine vessels affected by the rule is approximated by the number with WCPFC Area Endorsements, which are the NMFS-issued authorizations required to use a vessel to fish commercially for HMS on the high seas in the Convention Area.
+As of May 2016 the number of purse seine vessels with WCPFC Area Endorsements was 41.

-The proposed rule would apply to U.S. longline vessels used to fish for HMS in the Convention Area, except those operating as part of the longline fisheries of American Samoa, the CNMI, or Guam.
+The final rule applies to U.S. longline vessels used to fish for HMS in the Convention Area, except those operating as part of the longline fisheries of American Samoa, the CNMI, or Guam.
 The total number of affected longline vessels is approximated by the number of vessels with Hawaii Longline Limited Access Permits (issued under 50 CFR 665.13), although some such vessels might be able to operate as part of the longline fisheries of the U.S. Participating Territories and thus not be affected.
 Under the Hawaii longline limited access program, no more than 164 permits may be issued.
 During 2006-2012 the number of permitted vessels ranged from 130 to 145.
-The current number of permitted vessels (as of March 2016) is 113, but NMFS expects the number to increase to more typical historical levels soon, as vessel owners renew their permits, which expire in March each year.
-U.S. longline vessels based on the U.S. west coast without Hawaii Longline Limited Access Permits also could be affected by this proposed rule if they fish in the Convention Area.
-However, the number of such vessels is very small and fishing in the Convention Area by such vessels is rare, so it is expected that very few, if any, such vessels would be affected.
+The number of permitted vessels as of April 2016 was 139.
+U.S. longline vessels based on the U.S. west coast without Hawaii Longline Limited Access Permits also could be affected by this rule if they fish in the Convention Area.
+However, the number of such vessels is very small and fishing in the Convention Area by such vessels is rare, so it is expected that very few, if any, such vessels will be affected.

 Based on limited available financial information about the affected fishing vessels and the SBA's small entity size standards for commercial finfish harvesters, and using individual vessels as proxies for individual businesses, NMFS believes that all the affected fish harvesting businesses—in both the purse seine and longline sectors—are small entities.
-NMFS used average per-vessel returns over recent years to estimate annual revenue, because gross receipts and ex-vessel price information Start Printed Page 24776specific to the individual affected vessels are not available to NMFS.
+NMFS used estimates of average per-vessel returns over recent years to estimate annual revenue, because gross receipts and ex-vessel price information specific to the individual affected vessels are not available to NMFS.

 For the affected purse seine vessels, 2013 is the most recent year for which complete catch data are available, and NMFS estimates that the average annual receipts over 2011-2013 for each purse seine vessel were less than the $20.5 million threshold for finfish harvesting businesses.
 The greatest was about $20 million, and the average was about $12 million.
 This is based on the estimated catches of each vessel in the purse seine fleet during that period, and indicative regional cannery prices developed by the FFA (available at https://www.ffa.int/node/425).
 Since 2013, cannery prices for purse seine-caught tuna have declined dramatically, so the vessels' revenues in 2014 and 2015 very likely declined as well.

-For the longline fishery, the ex-vessel value of catches by the Hawaii longline fleet in 2012 was about $87 million.
-With 129 active vessels in that year, per-vessel average revenues were about $0.7 million, well below the $20.5 million threshold for finfish harvesting businesses.
+For the longline fishery, the ex-vessel value of catches in the Hawaii longline fishery in 2013 was about $0.7 million per vessel, on average, well below the $20.5 million threshold for finfish harvesting businesses.

 Recordkeeping, Reporting, and Other Compliance Requirements

-The recordkeeping, reporting, and other compliance requirements are discussed below for the proposed purse seine observer requirements, as described earlier in the SUPPLEMENTARY INFORMATION section of the preamble.
+The recordkeeping, reporting, and other compliance requirements are discussed below for each element of the final rule, as described earlier in the SUPPLEMENTARY INFORMATION section of the preamble.
 Fulfillment of these requirements is not expected to require any professional skills that the affected vessel owners and operators do not already possess.
-The costs of complying with the proposed requirements are described below to the extent possible:
+The costs of complying with the requirements are described below to the extent possible:

 1. Purse Seine Observer Requirements